 North Dakota became a medical marijuana state in 2016, with dispensaries opening in late 2018.
 The list of qualifying conditions for a medical marijuana card in North Dakota is fairly typical of other medical marijuana states.
 The state tried to legalize recreational marijuana in November 2018, but the initiative failed.
 Cannabis flower, concentrates, tinctures, capsules, patches, and topicals are all allowed; edibles are not permitted at this time.

 Ohio has been a medical marijuana state since earlier this year, with no plans to legalize recreational marijuana any time soon.
 The med program serves a small margin of people with just a few medical conditions.
+At the time of writing, there are only a few dispensaries open in Ohio.
 Possession laws include a Maximum of a 90-day supply, with the amount yet to be determined.

 Oklahoma passed State Question 788 in June 2018.
 The initiative had a lot of holes, so emergency rules were put in place soon after.
-The state is accepting applications for medical marijuana cards and business licenses, but there are a lot of details that need to be clarified.
+The state’s medical marijuana program is fully functional, with tons of dispensaries open in the state.
+As of March 2019, there are 68,000 approved medical marijuana cardholders in Oklahoma.

 Oregon has been a medical marijuana state since 1998, and one of the recreational marijuana states since 2014.
 Oregon has long been a very marijuana-friendly state, and it was the first to decriminalize cannabis in 1973.
 On November 3rd, 1998 Oregon legalized medical marijuana.